 2019 brought lots of creativity in the subject lines.
 While some marketers fight for attention by adding emojis to their subject lines, others look for catchy sayings, words or phrases.
 Here are some examples:

 In 2020, we’ll most likely see more and more marketers put their creative hats on when thinking about subject lines.
 We all want our emails to be noticed in the usual inbox clutter.

-But that said, always remember that while you’re trying to get attention with super-creative subject lines, you need to prioritise clarity first.
+But that said, always remember that while you’re trying to get attention with super-creative subject lines, you need to prioritize clarity first.
 You don’t want to use an out-of-the-box subject line that has nothing to do with your email content.
 That would most certainly cause disappointment – and could lead to unsubscribes or even abuse complaints.
-Be creative, but also to the point!
+Be creative but also to the point!

-- You can personalise the subject line in various ways
+- You can personalize the subject line in various ways.

 Next time, we’ll learn about pre-headers in emails – another important email part that is getting increasingly more attention (well-deserved!).
-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up our last blog post how to Attract Attention in Email Marketing – 9 Commandments for Newsletter Creators – if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on our last blog post on how to Attract Attention in Email Marketing – 9 Commandments for Newsletter Creators – if you’ve missed it.